I'm Paul Bristow, I write mostly childrens fiction, folk tales and comics, sometimes all at once. I live in Greenock, Scotland.

 Other than that, recurring classic themes here would be Wind in the Willows, War of the Worlds and Alice in Wonderland and winter.
 I've yet to mash all that together.

-If you want to contact me about anything on this blog, or just generally, mon blether on twitter, over on Facebook, or in a slightly more formal way on linkedin.
+If you want to contact me about anything on this blog, or just generally, mon blether on twitter or in a slightly more formal way on linkedin.

 I'm part of the Scottish Book Trust's excellent Live Literature scheme, and enjoy working with schools and community groups to promote reading.
 If you are interested in booking me for an event, you can find out more here.